felix-zaslavskiy/item-processing-state-machine/README.md

-# Non-Deterministic Finate State Machine (NFSM)
+# Simple Finate State Machine (SimpleFSM)

-NFSM is a lightweight and customizable finite state machine library for Java, designed to simplify complex workflows and manage states effectively.
+SimpleFSM is a lightweight and customizable non-deterministic finite state machine library for Java, designed to simplify complex workflows and manage states effectively.
 The primary goal of this library is to provide developers with a simple yet powerful tool to implement and manage state machines within their applications.

 ## Background
 Finite state machines (FSMs) are a powerful technique to manage the flow of control in an application.
 They allow you to define a set of states and transitions between those states, ensuring that the application behaves in a predictable and maintainable manner.
 NFSM aims to provide an easy-to-use implementation of FSMs, which makes it ideal for managing complex workflows and handling state transitions in a more organized way.